liuhao-97/liuhao-97.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a second year PhD student in the Accelerated Connected Computing Lab (ACCL) at KAUST.
 I mainly work on the Neural Network inference across edge, cloudlet and cloud.
-I also work in split computing, reconfigurable computing systems, and have explored machine learning model compression and physically unclonable functions.
+I also work on split computing, reconfigurable computing systems, and have explored machine learning model compression and physically unclonable functions.
 I received my Bachelor's degree in Electronic and Information Engineering and my Master's degree in Cyber Science and Technology from Beihang University, Beijing, China in 2019 and 2021, respectively.
 # {style="text-align: justify;"}